NextGenContributions/.nitpick/README.md

     "github://NextGenContributions/.nitpick@main/nitpick_styles/generic-ruff.toml",
     "github://NextGenContributions/.nitpick@main/nitpick_styles/generic-taplo.toml",
     "github://NextGenContributions/.nitpick@main/nitpick_styles/generic-trunk.toml",
+    "github://NextGenContributions/.nitpick@main/nitpick_styles/generic-vscode.toml",
+    "github://NextGenContributions/.nitpick@main/nitpick_styles/vscode-devcontainer-zsh.toml",
 ]
 # We don't really care about caching as it should be rather quick to fetch anyway, this ensures fresh configs
 cache = "never"
 ```

-Typically, a Django project should include all the generic styles as well as the django specific ones.
+Typically, a Django project should include all the generic styles as well as the Django specific ones.
 A generic project should include only the generic styles.

 ### Install nitpick